The Role of Contextual Information in Best Arm Identification

 \section{Introduction}

 This paper studies best-arm identification (BAI) with contextual information in stochastic multi-armed bandit (MAB) problems.
-We define the best arm as the arm with the maximum marginalized mean reward, which is also taken over the expectation over the context distribution, not only over the reward distribution.
+We define the best arm as the arm with the maximum marginalized mean reward, where the expectation is defined over the context distribution, not on a specific context.
 We call this setting contextual BAI.
 The goal is to identify the best arm with a fixed confidence level and a smaller sample complexity defined by the probably approximately correct (PAC) framework.
-The instance-specific sample complexity of BAI without contextual information is now well understood in the sense that there exists an instance-specific lower bound \citep{Kaufman2016complexity,Garivier2016} and optimal algorithms whose performance matches the lower bound \citep{Kaufman2016complexity, Garivier2016, degenne2019non}; however, that of contextual BAI has never been elucidated.
+The instance-specific sample complexity of BAI without contextual information is now well understood.
+There exists an instance-specific lower bound \citep{Kaufman2016complexity,Garivier2016} and optimal algorithms whose performance guarantee matches the lower bound \citep{Kaufman2016complexity, Garivier2016, degenne2019non}; however, that of contextual BAI has never been elucidated.